IntuitionLabs

 A growing body of research has evaluated healthcare chatbots.
 Several systematic reviews highlight positive outcomes but also limitations:

-Health System Impact: Hard data on cost savings is scarce.
+• Health System Impact: Hard data on cost savings is scarce.
 Market analyses project high ROI: one McKinsey-like estimate claims ~$20 of value for every $1 invested in digital health automation, including chatbots.
 Simulation studies suggest a triage bot can reduce unnecessary clinic visits by ~10–20% ([14]) ([3]).
-In practice, NHS evaluated using Babylon’s triage bot to divert non-urgent callers from 111, potentially reducing call volume (trial ongoing) ([1]) ([2]).
+The NHS evaluated using Babylon’s triage bot to divert non-urgent callers from 111, though Babylon’s subsequent collapse in 2023 ended that initiative ([1]) ([2]).
 Patient adherence improvements (e.g., appointment confirmation) can also yield economic benefits by avoiding empty slots.

 In summary, evidence to date suggests chatbots can achieve high user satisfaction and meaningful health improvements in certain domains ([4]) ([10]), especially when well-integrated and designed with user feedback.
 However, their real-world effectiveness and ROI need more longitudinal study.